Strawberrymaker-09/Cloud-Security-Lab/README.md

 # Cloud Security Lab: S3 Misconfiguration, Detection & Remediation

-A hands-on project demonstrating one of the most common real-world cloud security failures, a publicly exposed AWS S3 bucket built, exploited, detected, and remediated entirely through Infrastructure as Code (Terraform).
+A hands-on project demonstrating one of the most common real-world cloud security failures, a publicly exposed AWS S3 bucket, built, exploited, detected, and remediated entirely through Infrastructure as Code (Terraform).

 This isn't a theoretical writeup.
 Every step below was actually executed against a real AWS account, with terminal output and CloudTrail logs captured as evidence at each stage.